MsrSoo/202Lol/README.md

 </table>

 > [!NOTE]
-> Should be overall compatible with every OS, but i can't guarantee for windows users as i haven't tried.
+> Should be overall compatible with every OS.

 ## Upcoming features